Ph.D., Purdue University

 B.A., University of Oklahoma

-Dr. Tirrell’s primary research area is the intersection of technology, rhetoric, and writing.
-His other academic interests include professional writing, new media, complexity theory, posthumanism, digital mapping, data visualization, and video game studies.
+Dr. Tirrell's primary research area is the intersection of technology, rhetoric, and writing.
+His other academic interests include professional writing, new media, complexity theory, posthumanism, new materialism, data visualization, and video game studies.

 ENG 204: Introduction to Professional Writing